BUAnalytics/C-Sharp/README.md

 Please visit our [BU Analytics](http://bu-games.bmth.ac.uk) website for more information.

-For the library please navigate to [Plugins](Example/Assets/Plugins/BUAnalytics).

 ## Installation

+For Unity you must install the BUAnalytics package into your project by navigating to `Edit > Import Package > Custom Package`.

-To install the plugin you must copy the [BUAnalytics](src/Assets/Plugins) folder into your Unity project under the /Assets/Plugins directory.
+For native C# you must copy the BUAnalytics library from the [BUAnalytics](src/Assets/Plugins) folder into your Visual Studio project.

 ## Authentication